 Stakeholder engagement was undertaken in the neighbourhood of the proposed project site to capture the views and concerns of interested and affected parties.
 The engagement process entailed face to face meetings/interviews where questionnaires were administered.
-A stakeholders' meeting was also held at Grace Onyango Social Center in Kisumu on 18th November 2020, to discuss the project details and get the stakeholders views on the same, minutes and attendance list are attached at the Annexes of this report.
-The consultations were meant to give an indication of whether the Project is welcome, positive and negative impacts envisaged and the perceptions held by the Project Affected persons on the Project.
+A stakeholders' meeting was also held at the project site on 23rd June 2023, to discuss the project details and get the stakeholders views on the same, minutes and attendance list are attached at the Annexes of this report.
+The consultations were meant to give an indication of whether the Project is welcome, positive and negative impacts envisaged and the mitigation measures in place to eliminate risks.